 - 1. Start the service, - 2.
 Associate the service with a customer ID-see Anonymous Service for further details; - 3.
-Start and complete similarly states and tasks-see List of State Operations and List of Task Operations; - 4.
+Start and complete similarly states and tasks-see List of Operations; - 4.
 Complete the service once all the nested states and tasks are completed.